 Refrigeration plants with air-cooled and water-cooled condensers produce a lot of waste energy by dumping the condensation energy to the ambient air.
-By installing a de-superheater, a large proportion of this waste energy can be turned into hot water, which can be used for many applications such as:
+By installing a desuperheater, a large portion of this waste energy can be turned into hot water, which can be used for many applications such as:

-✤ CIP.

-Boiler feedwater heating.

-- Process heating for processes like curd and Ghee preparation. - Crate washing and can washing in chilling centers.
+- CIP. - Boiler feedwater heating. - Process heating for processes like curd and Ghee preparation. - Crate washing and can washing in chilling centres.

-It is recommended to install de-super heater on discharge side of chiller compressors to recover the waste heat of ammonia gas.
-The temperature of NH3 gas will be around 100°C, which can be cooled to 60°C and the recovered heat can be used for heating water from ambient to 70°C. The design should ensure that adequate heat is recovered with the required temperature lift.
-Apart from the direct energy saving after getting hot water, the heat load on condenser is expected to come down and if the design is done appropriately, the condensing pressures can also marginally reduce, leading to reduction in power consumption of compressors.
-Desuperheater units are located between the compressor and condenser to utilize the hightemperature energy of the superheated refrigerant gas.
+It is recommended to install the desuperheater on discharge side of chiller compressors to recover the waste heat of ammonia gas.
+The temperature of NH3 gas will be around 100°C, which can be cooled to 60°C, and the recovered heat can be used for heating water from ambient to 70°C. The design should ensure that adequate heat is recovered with the required temperature lift.
+Apart from the direct energy-saving after getting hot water, the heat load on the condenser is expected to come down, and if the design is done appropriately, the condensing pressures can also marginally reduce, leading to a reduction in power consumption of compressors.
+Desuperheater units are located between the compressor and condenser to utilize the high-temperature energy of the superheated refrigerant gas.
 By using a separate heat exchanger to utilize the high temperature of the discharge gas, it is possible to heat water to a higher temperature than would be possible in a condenser.
 Key technical parameters for the heat recovery system are given below:

-Figure 28: WHR from chiller compressor
+Figure 30: WHR from Chiller Compressor